ome/omero-documentation/omero/developers/Server/Ldap.rst

 ---------------------

-The interface described for the ":bean:" ``new_user_group`` prefix, is :source:`ome.security.auth.NewUserGroupBean <components/server/src/ome/security/auth/NewUserGroupBean.java>`.
+The interface described for the ":bean:" ``new_user_group`` prefix, is :server_source:`ome.security.auth.NewUserGroupBean <src/main/java/ome/security/auth/NewUserGroupBean.java>`.
 It defines a single method: ``groups(…, AttributeSet set)`` which returns a list of ``ExperimenterGroup`` ids (``List<Long>``) which the user should be added to.